awsdocs/amazon-api-gateway-developer-guide/doc_source/create-regional-api.md

         --endpoint-configuration '{ "types": ["REGIONAL"] }'
 ```

-The successful response returns an output similar to the following:
+A successful response returns a payload similar to the following:

 ```
 {